Ebube-Ochemba/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# More pointers, arrays and strings
+# C - More pointers, arrays and strings

 > This project was on more pointers, arrays and string.